A Generalization of Array Codes with Local Properties and Efficient Encoding/Decoding: Generalized Expanded Independent Parity Codes

-Note that EIP codes share the same MDS condition as IP codes (also called generalized EVENODD codes \cite{Blaum1995,blaum2002evenodd} or Blaum-Bruck-Vardy (BBV) codes \cite{Hou2016On} in the literature).
-By letting $\tau$ be a power of $p$, our $\textsf{GEIP}(p,\tau,k,r,q,g(x)=1)$ codes not only support much more parameters, but the codes may be MDS for some parameters with $p<k$, compared with EIP codes.
-Example \ref{example:geip} is an MDS code, as $1+x^i$ is relatively prime to $1+x^3+x^6$ for $i=1,2,3$.
+Note that EIP codes share the same $(n,k)$ recoverable condition as IP codes (also called generalized EVENODD codes \cite{Blaum1995,blaum2002evenodd} or Blaum-Bruck-Vardy (BBV) codes \cite{Hou2016On} in the literature).
+By letting $\tau$ be a power of $p$, our $\textsf{GEIP}(p,\tau,k,r,q,g(x)=1)$ codes not only support much more parameters, but the codes may be $(n,k)$ recoverable for some parameters with $p<k$, compared with EIP codes.
+Example \ref{example:geip} is an $(n,k)$ recoverable property code, as $1+x^i$ is relatively prime to $1+x^3+x^6$ for $i=1,2,3$.